Aetna not very bullish on Obamacare in 2018

 Though it drastically reduced its involvement in Obamacare this year, Aetna continues to struggle with losses from the business.

 The health insurance giant announced Tuesday that enrollees in the individual market racked up bigger bills than expected in the first quarter, prompting Aetna (AET) to set aside $110 million to cover additional losses.
+In total, the company is expected to lose about half the $450 million it lost last year.

 Aetna also signaled that it might further reduce its Obamacare participation in 2018.

 The company announced last year it would pull out of 11 of its 15 markets in 2017 after suffering nearly $700 million in losses since the exchanges opened in 2014.
 The company recently said it will exit Iowa's exchange next year and will make a decision on its remaining three markets in coming months.